shawngraham/CCAD/content/about.md

 ---

-**Shawn Graham** is Associate Professor of Digital Humanities in the Department of History at Carleton University in Ottawa, Canada.
+**Shawn Graham** is Associate Professor of Digital Humanities in the [Department of History at Carleton University in Ottawa, Canada](http://carleton.ca/history).

-**Jeff Blackadar** is an MA History with Data Science student at Carleton University
+**Jeff Blackadar** is an MA History with Data Science student at Carleton University.
+His research blog is at [jeffblackadar.ca/](http://jeffblackadar.ca/)

 ## Contact